Client API Reference

 alt string "" Alt text for accessibility

-height number -- Image height in pixels
+height number -- Intrinsic height (px)

-lazy boolean true Lazy loading (below-the-fold images)
+lazy boolean true Native lazy loading (ignored when priority)

 <ClientOnly>